latteware/metric-tracker/README.md

 Using dot on the metrics allows to create metrics in a object form, based on Lodash [ZipObjectDeep](https://lodash.com/docs/4.16.4#zipObjectDeep)

 All metric values are store in redis with a ttl(time to live) of 3 days.

+## To Dos

+- Add Auth to request with a user, token file
+- Add config for redis and mongo dbs
+- Add Mongo action tracket over redis condenced metrics
+- Add tests for actions and metrics